Set Up a Company in China

 In China, the official name of a company consists of four parts: administrative region, designation name, industry characteristics, and organizational form.
 Firstly, the administrative region name includes different regions or cities where you register the company.
 Secondly, the designation name includes two or more Chinese characters.
 Thirdly, the industrial characteristic includes the name of the products, business, or industries such as trade, culture, technology, advertising, etc. Fourthly, the organizational form includes the limited company, liability limited company, RO, etc.

-What Does Registered Capital Mean?
+What Does registered Capital Mean?

 According to Company Law, registered capital is the fund all the shareholders contribute or promise to contribute to the company as they apply with local State Administration for Market Regulation (SAMR) for incorporation, and the amount of the registered capital will be listed in the company’s Business License.
 Generally, it is the Subscription Capital system, there is no time limit for fund injection now.
+It means that the shareholders can transfer the register Capital into Company’s Capital Account in 20-30 years.

 How to fill in the company’s business scope?